 Find out whether the risks of The Pill make it too bitter to swallow with Yale MD & women’s holistic health expert @avivaromm

-The Pill Interferes with Thyroid Hormones
+The Pill and Your Thyroid

 The Pill may lower your total thyroid hormone levels.